-We've found that 43.7% of teachers have earned a bachelor's degree.
-Furthermore, 28.4% earned their master's degrees before becoming a teacher.
-While it's true that most teachers have a college degree, it's generally possible to become one with only a high school degree.
-In fact, one out of every seven teachers did not spend the extra money to attend college.
+We've found that 63.9% of Teachers have earned a bachelor's degree.
+Furthermore, 15.1% earned their master's degrees before becoming a Teacher.
+While it's true that most Teachers have a college degree, it's generally possible to become one with only a high school degree.
+In fact, one out of every eight Teachers did not spend the extra money to attend college.

-Those teachers who do attend college, typically earn either a education degree or a elementary education degree.
-Less commonly earned degrees for teachers include a early childhood education degree or a business degree.
+Those Teachers who do attend college, typically earn either a Elementary Education degree or a Education degree.
+Less commonly earned degrees for Teachers include a English degree or a Psychology degree.

-Once you're ready to become a teacher, you should explore the companies that typically hire teachers.
-According to teacher resumes that we searched through, teachers are hired the most by KinderCare Learning Centers, Learning Care Group, and Education First Credit Union.
-Currently, KinderCare Learning Centers has 1,673 teacher job openings, while there are 287 at Learning Care Group and 197 at Education First Credit Union.
+Once you're ready to become a Teacher, you should explore the companies that typically hire Teachers.
+According to Teacher resumes that we searched through, Teachers are hired the most by KinderCare Learning Centers, Nelnet, and Learning Care Group.
+Currently, KinderCare Learning Centers has 811 Teacher job openings, while there are 786 at Nelnet and 247 at Learning Care Group.